 Level C Fluency Readers

-Designed to match the independent reading level of children with advanced reading skills, these readers contain more challenging text: longer sentences, significantly higher word counts, and more complex syntax.
+Designed to match the independent reading level of children with advanced reading skills, those who enter school already reading, these readers contain more challenging text: longer sentences, significantly higher word counts, and more complex syntax.
 Two sets are provided.